-2016 marks Nate Morabito’s 12-year anniversary at WJHL-TV.
+2017 marks Nate Morabito’s 13-year anniversary at WJHL-TV.
 A decade after Nate arrived in Johnson City as a quiet 23-year-old, he now spends his days speaking up for our viewers as WJHL’s Community Watchdog.
 In that role, he holds the powerful accountable, exposes government waste and uncovers corruption.

 Aside from his investigations, some of the stories Nate will probably never forget include covering President Obama’s visits to the area, the 2007 shootings at Virginia Tech and the Washington County, TN school bus crash that injured two dozen children.

 Before moving to the Tri-Cities, Nate spent a year reporting in Brainerd, Minnesota at KAWB-TV.
 Minnesota’s bitter 30-below temperatures were a big change from the warm weather of Charlotte, North Carolina, his hometown.

 Although Nate has lived in the south for most of his life, his roots are in the north.
 Nate was born in Upstate New York and returned there to attend college at Syracuse University.
 He graduated from the S.I.
 Newhouse School of Public Communications in December 2002 with a Bachelor’s Degree in Broadcast Journalism.
-He’s currently in the midst of completing his Master’s Degree in Digital Marketing at East Tennessee State University where he also works as an adjunct journalism instructor.
+He recently graduated from East Tennessee State University with a Master’s Degree in Digital Marketing.
+He also works at ETSU as an adjunct journalism instructor.

 Nate bleeds orange, Syracuse Orange that is.
 He is an avid sports fan and especially enjoys SU basketball.
 More than anything, he enjoys spending time with his family.
-Nate and his wife both volunteer with the American Cancer Society.
+Nate volunteers the American Cancer Society.

 The Tennessee Associated Press Broadcasters and Media Editors awarded Nate the 2017 John Seigenthaler Award of Excellence.
 He also received the award for AP Television Journalist of the Year in 2016.
 In addition, the Tennessee AP has named him Best Television Reporter multiple times and has honored him several times for Best Investigative Reporting.